operatortwo/SQ1/README.md

  Soon after the start i had to make some decisions.
 Whether they were good or not so good, the future will tell.
  - Choosing a value for the TPQ (Ticks per quarter note) constant.
 It is now a a quite high value of 960.
 Maybe it would also work with 480, but it doesn't really matter.
 If you consider that a typical sequence will rarely last longer than 10 minutes and the maximum duration that can be reached with a time field of type UInteger at BPM 120 is over 20 days, there should be enough reserve.
  - After a few tests with saving and loading files, I decided to use the .xml format and not a binary format.
 Xml seems to be a bit more tolerant of small changes in the data structure, and it also offers better possibilities for checking and debugging.
 A small disadvantage is the file size, but this can be reduced by about 90 percent in later versions using compression.
  - Then I tried to write a structure for the sequencer data, called **Composition**.
-That was good so far, but over time I realized that that in addition to the sequential output of notes and patterns, it will also be necessary to output individual elements directly.
+That was good so far, but over time I realized that in addition to a fixed song structure, a temporary structure would also be useful.
+ So I created a new property **Audition** with the same structure as Composition.
+ After some more testing, it turned out that while composition and audition are good for planned sequences, there should be another option for direct user interaction.
+ For this purpose I started **Directplay**.
+It's a kind of queued play of pattern.
- Therefore, an **Audition** time base is kept parallel to the **Composition** time base.
+ Therefore, an **Audition** time base is kept parallel to the **Composition** time base and the third time base runs independently for **Directplay**.

- patt length/duration

  #### The solution
  The solution is divided into the following parts:
- - SequencerBase
-    Contains core timer, player, fundamental elements (classes) for the sequencer, definitions of the structures in the sequencer, functions for loading and saving
+ - **SequencerBase** contains core timer, player, fundamental elements (classes) for the sequencer, definitions of the structures in the sequencer, functions for loading and saving
- - SequencerUI
-    Contains code and UserControls needed for the Graphical User Interface.
+ - **SequencerUI** contains code and UserControls needed for the Graphical User Interface.
- - SequencerUITools
-   This is the place for additional tools like Midi-File import
+ - **SequencerUITools** is is the place for additional tools like Midi-File import
- - SQ1
-   Is the Main Application
+ - **SQ1** is the Main Application

+Some important objects
+- **Voice** determines the instrument, the volume and other parameters for the note output.
+Also contains the table of running notes for note-off processing.
+- **Track** is the carrier for the patterns.
+- **Pattern** contains the list of midi events.
+The length property describes the number of ticks from the beginning to the end of the pattern.
+The Duration property describes how long the pattern is played.
+If the duration is greater than the length, then the pattern will be played repeatedly.

 #### Some important functions from the programmer's point of view